 Where to stay: SENSIMAR Koh Samui Resort and Spa has a prime location right on the beach in Koh Samui.

-Check Prices for SENSIMAR - Adults Only Resort and Spa (The COAST Koh Samui from Nov 2019) in Ko Samui, Thailand
+Check Prices for The Coast Koh Samui - Adults Only Resort and Spa in Ko Samui, Thailand

 This long, skinny country is one of South America’s safest, boasting incredible landscapes (beaches!
 Mountains!
 Glaciers!) as well as delicious wines.
 Chileans are friendly and welcoming, although they don’t all speak English—so you’ll want to brush up on basic Spanish phrases before you go.
 Popular spots to visit include the remote Atacama Desert in the north and the sweeping mountain vistas of Patagonia in the south.